Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Invasive breast cancer sometimes appears as a white patch or mass on a mammogram.

-The tumor cells do not stay within the clear borders of the mass, but instead invade the nearby breast tissue.
+The tumor cells don't stay within the clear borders of the mass, but instead invade the nearby breast tissue.
 The outer edges of these cells look fuzzy or spiky (called spiculated).

 Most mammography centers report the results of mammograms using the Breast Imaging Reporting and Data System (BI-RADS®).